 To ensure the safety of our students at an Internship Site, employers must complete one of the following:

-The Internship Coordinator will contact you by phone to verify the internship and to complete a short Safety Assessment form.
+The Internship Coordinator will contact you by phone to verify the internship.

 Individual Employer Job Fair

 On-campus recruiting table(s) for employers wishing to fill multiple positions